alan-turing-institute/AutisticaCitizenScience/project-communications/meet-ups/plan-structure-templates.md

 My name is Lotty and I am the Community Manager for the AutSPACEs Project and this means that I will be hosting our next meet-up!!

-We are delighted to invite you to our next regular online meet-up session tomorrow for the AutSPACEs project.
+We are delighted to invite you to our next regular online meet-up session for the AutSPACEs project.

 It will take place on Thursday **X** from 12:30pm-14:30pm BST.